Explicit desingularisation of Kummer surfaces in characteristic two via specialisation: Partial desingularisations of Kummer surfaces in characteristic two

 A justification for why the curves intersect in this way will be provided in the next section.\\

 As in the ordinary case, Katsura and Kondō proved that every Kummer surface associated to an almost ordinary abelian surface admits a model as a quartic in $\mathbb{P}^3_{x,y,z,t}$ of the form:

-One can also relate our model to theirs through a change of coordinate, as in the ordinary case.
-This change of coordinates is quite lengthy and it is described in the notebook \texttt{Part 3}.
-We did not need this to describe the automorphisms in our model for the Kummer surface, as we can specialise from the ordinary model into the almost ordinary model simply by setting $\alpha_3=\alpha_2$ and $\beta_3=\beta_2$.\\
+Our model can be related to theirs by an explicit (but lengthy) change of coordinates, documented in the notebook \texttt{Part 3}.
+For the study of automorphisms, this is unnecessary: one can specialise directly from the ordinary model by setting $\alpha_{3}\mapsto \alpha_{2}$ and $\beta_{3}\mapsto\beta_{2}$.\\

-Through a change of coordinates, one can use this to find the equations for the automorphisms in Katsura and Kondō's model of an almost ordinary quartic Kummer surface, for instance, the Cremona transformation which they were not able to compute.
-This transformation can be described by the transformation
+Through a suitable change of coordinates, one may also relate the automorphisms of our model to the quartic model of Katsura and Kondō.
+In particular, this yields an explicit expression for the Cremona transformation, which they were unable to compute.
+It is given by

 where